JacksonDonaldson/blainbot/README.md

-A python script bundled with an executable to vote for Blain for Athelete of the Week
+A python script bundled with an executable to vote for Blain for Athlete of the Week